 - Is there any contact information provided about the author or publisher?

 2. MOTIVATION AND BIAS

-Consider the type of site that the information comes from.
-When you know more about potential motivations or biases associated with the site, think about how these might affect the information that you're viewing.
+When you know about potential motivations or biases associated with a resource, ask how these might affect the information that you're viewing.

 - Is the information source supported by a group, organization or company?
-What kind of reputation do each have?
+And what kind of reputation do each have?